Georg Wilhelm Friedrich Hegel: Dialectics, speculation, idealism

-Hegel generally uses the term in all three senses, with particular emphasis on the second two, in which apparent contradictions are speculatively overcome.
+Hegel generally uses the term in all three senses, with particular emphasis on the second and third, in which apparent contradictions are speculatively overcome.
 His word for what is sublated is "moment" (das Moment, in the neuter), which denotes "an essential feature or aspect of a whole conceived as a static system, and an essential phase in a whole conceived as a dialectical movement or process."
 (When Hegel describes something as "contradictory," what he means is that it is not independently self-sustaining on its own terms, and so it can only be comprehended [begreifen] as a moment of a larger whole.)

-According to Hegel, to think the finite as a moment of the whole, rather than an independently self-determined existent, is what it means to grasp it as idealized (das Ideelle).
+According to Hegel, to think of the finite as a moment of the whole, rather than an independently self-determined existent, is what it means to grasp it as idealized (das Ideelle).
 Idealism, then, "is the doctrine that finite entities are ideal (ideell): they depend not on themselves for their existence but on some larger self-sustaining entity [i.e., the whole] that underlies or embraces them."

 The pronoun-expressions – moment, sublate, and idealize – are characteristic of Hegel's account of idealism.
 They can be understood as stages of thought in which the "object is conceptually present first in mere adumbration, then according to circumstances both internal and external to it, and finally standing completely on its own."
 This phenomenological and conceptual analysis distinguishes Hegel's idealism from Kant's transcendental idealism and Berkeley's mentalistic idealism.
 In contrast to those positions, Hegel's idealism is entirely compatible with realism and non-mechanistic naturalism.
 This position rejects empiricism as an a priori account of knowledge, but it is in no way opposed to the philosophical legitimacy of empirical knowledge.
 Hegel's idealistic contention, which he claims to demonstrate, is that being itself is rational.

-Although it is not incorrect to refer to Hegel's philosophy as "absolute idealism," this moniker was at the time more associated with Schelling, and Hegel himself is documented as employing it with reference to his own philosophy only three times.
+Although it is not incorrect to refer to Hegel's philosophy as "absolute idealism", this term was at the time more associated with Schelling, and Hegel himself is documented as employing it with reference to his own philosophy only three times.

 According to Hegel, "every philosophy is essentially idealism."
 This claim is based on the assumption, which Hegel claims to demonstrate, that conceptualization is present at all cognitive levels.
 For to completely deny this would undermine trust in the conceptual capacities necessary for objective knowledge—and so would lead to total skepticism.
 Hence, according to Robert Stern, Hegel's idealism, "amounts to a form of conceptual realism, understood as 'the belief that concepts are part of the structure of reality.'"